© Marica Rosengard

 Karita Mattila

-In addition to two Grammy Awards for Best Opera Recording – "Die Meistersinger von Nürnberg" under Sir George Solti (1998) and "Jenůfa" under Bernard Haitink (2004) – she has many recordings to her credit, highlights of which include Strauss’ "Vier letzte Lieder" under Claudio Abbado (Deutsche Grammophon); and her 40th birthday concert in front of an audience of 12,000 in Helsinki (Ondine).
+A two-time GRAMMY Award winner for "Die Meistersinger von Nürnberg" (Eva) under Sir Georg Solti and "Jenůfa" (Jenůfa) under Bernard Haitink, Karita Mattila’s extensive discography includes Strauss' "Vier letzte Lieder" under Claudio Abbado (Deutsche Grammophon) and her 40th birthday concert from Helsinki (Ondine).

 concerts featuring Karita Mattila